 Green – the color of money, Kermit the Frog, shamrocks, and this delicious, divine sauce, perfectly paired with a fabulous flakey fillet of salmon.
 Green is also the color of zucchini, cooked in this recipe with white wine and paprika, which adds a smoky tinge to the squash.
 Most of all, green is the color of envy, as anyone who sees you devouring such a beautiful dinner will feel.

 Trim zucchini ends, halve lengthwise, and cut into ¼" half-moons.

-In a mixing bowl, combine yogurt, pesto, 2 Tbsp. water, and a pinch of salt.
+In a mixing bowl, combine yogurt, basil pesto, 2 Tbsp. water, and a pinch of salt.
+Set aside.

-Pat salmon dry, and season flesh side with a pinch of salt and pepper.
+Pat salmon fillets dry, and season flesh side with ¼ tsp. salt and pepper.